-First lets be clear, trekking to Everest Base Camp (EBC) and back is hardcore and don’t let anyone tell you otherwise!
-No it isn’t quite the summit of Everest, but that is saved for the damn right stupid!
+First let’s be clear, trekking to Everest Base Camp (EBC) and back is hardcore and don’t let anyone tell you otherwise!
+No, it isn’t quite the summit of Everest, but that is saved for the damn right stupid!
 If you trek to the summit the chances are you might die, but the truth is even trekking to base camp at 5300m you can die.
 Altitude sickness is a killer!

 Our trek was 13 days there and back, with a couple of rest days (which actually means just as strenuous trekking) and a couple of relaxation/party days on the return to Lukla.

-Here are my top tips for those of you considering trekking to Everest Base Camp.
+Here are my top tips for those of you considering trekking to Everest Base Camp

 - You will get altitude sickness!
 Whether it is mild or major be prepared, know what to look out for, headaches, sickness, tiredness and difficulty sleeping and breathing.
 Drink plenty of water, ascend slowly and make sure someone else is keeping an eye on your symptoms.
-The cure is moving quickly to lower altitude.
+The cure is moving quickly to a lower altitude.

 - Go Slow – DON’T RUSH!
 We saw people rushing up to base camp and back in just a few days, proud of their achievements, some people make it ok, others were throwing up as they walked the final few hundred yards to base camp!
-Take it slow not ascending more than 500m in a day and take rest days.
+Take it slowly not ascending more than 500m in a day and take rest days.

 - Rest days should involve walking up to higher altitude (one of the hardest days was a supposed ‘rest’ day) and back down again allowing your body to get acclimatised.
-Basically you don’t have rest days, until perhaps on the way down.
+Basically, you don’t have rest days, until perhaps on the way down.

 - Don’t eat meat!
-As a hardcore meat lover this was very difficult but I was warned by several people to just grin and bear it and eat the vegetable noodles, vegetable soup, vegetable burgers and just vegetables!
+As a meat lover, this was very difficult but I was warned by several people to just grin and bear it and eat the vegetable noodles, vegetable soup, vegetable burgers and just vegetables!
 The food gets boring but it’s better than getting food poisoning on top of being tired and grumpy.

 - Things are expensive up high!
 Considering everything has to be carried on the back of human’s or yaks it isn’t surprising that you pay £3 for a coke or bottle of water.
 Cope without or splash the cash!

 - You will be dirty!
-Showers are few and far between and as for hot showers you will be lucky to get one or two.
+Showers are few and far between and as for hot showers, you will be lucky to get one or two.
 The toilets are pretty grim too.
 You get used to it and remember everyone is equally smelly and gross.

 - Try and go with people at the same speed and fitness level as you.
 This isn’t easy to know in advance, especially if you are going in a group with people you don’t know.